speedtortoise347/speedtortoise347/README.md

 - 🌱 I’m currently learning Python programming for spatial datasets

-- 👯 I’m looking to collaborate on any large-scale projects implementing environmental risk analysis and disaster management
+- 👯 I’m looking to collaborate on any freelance remote sensing or GIS projects with a passionate team!

 - 💬 Ask me about my GIS and Remote sensing projects found on my [portfolio](https://speedtortoise347.github.io/)